 The MoD Schools RE Syllabus is followed this enables the children to develop their knowledge and understanding of Christianity and other World Faiths as appropriate to their age and ability.
 All children are expected to take part in religious education unless parents withdraw their child from Religious Education in writing to the Headteacher.

 Personal, Social and Health Education (PSHE)

-Sex and relationship education (SRE)
+Sex and Relationship Education (SRE)

 The sex and relationship education policy has been agreed by the School’s Governance Committee and covers human development and changes at puberty.
 The policy is available on the school website.
 It forms an integral part of the Personal, Social and Health Education Framework.
 Parents are routinely invited to preview and discuss the materials and resources used prior to the programme being taught.
 There is the right to withdraw your child from part of the programme if you wish.

 Teachers are continuously assessing progress and keeping a record to inform them of the next stage in all curriculum areas.
 In addition, children in FS2, Year 1, Year 2 and Year 6 are assessed in accordance with statutory assessments which are reported to parents.
 In FS2 this is the completion of the Early Years Foundation Stage Profile (EYFSP).
 In Y1 it is the Phonics screening check.
-In Y2 this is through using some standard assessment tests/tasks (SATS) to inform teacher assessment while in Y6 the children undertake national test/task (SATs).
+In Y2 this is through using some standard assessment tests (SATS) to inform teacher assessment while in Y6 the children undertake national test (SATs).
 Other year groups are assessed by teachers and may undertake national optional tests, together with other school based assessments to support the teacher judgements made.
 Teacher assessments are shared with respective parents during parent consultation meetings and through the end of year written reports to parents.